 With any surgery, there is a risk of complications.

 Common complications from fistula surgery include infection, bleeding, and adverse reactions to the anesthetic.

 Specific complications of anal fistula surgery include:

-- losing control of one’s bowel
+- a person losing control of their bowel

 - taking a long time for the wound to heal